octree-nn/ocnn-pytorch/README.md

 Our O-CNN is published in SIGGRAPH 2017, H-CNN is published in TVCG 2018, SparseConvNet is published in CVPR 2018, and MinkowskiNet is published in CVPR 2019.
-Therefore, the idea of constraining CNN computation into sparse non-emtpry voxels is first proposed by our O-CNN.
+Actually, our O-CNN was submitted to SIGGRAPH in the end of 2016 and was officially accepted in March, 2017.
+The camera-ready version of our O-CNN was submitted to SIGGRAPH in April, 2017.
+We just did not post our paper on Arxiv during the review process of SIGGRAPH.
+Therefore, **the idea of constraining CNN computation into sparse non-emtpry voxels is first proposed by our O-CNN**.
 Currently, this type of 3D convolution is known as Sparse Convolution in the research community.

 ## Key benefits of ocnn-pytorch